3 Ways Network Performance Monitoring Will Fail Your Organization

 1) You want pervasive visibility in your network

 Many traditional Network Performance Monitoring solutions are delivered as network probes.
-Although an increasing number of solutions are deployed on virtual machines or in some cases, cloud offerings are available; there are nevertheless ongoing administrative overhead.
+Although an increasing number of solutions are deployed on virtual machines or in some cases, cloud offerings are available; there is nevertheless ongoing administrative overhead.

-Network Performance Monitoring is best done pervasively, unless you already know in advance where all the problems are going to be.
+Network Performance Monitoring is best done pervasively unless you already know in advance where all the problems are going to be.
 Deploying network probes typically provide partial view, as it may not be possible to deploy them everywhere.